SaaS to Analyze Procurement Processes for Emissions Impact

 Designing and building an analytics platform tailored for the marine industry, featuring data import, visualization, and an admin panel to manage users and system parameters

-Before embarking on building a minimum viable product, you need to be really clear on what your value proposition is.
-This will set you up well to begin the formal MVP development process!
+Before embarking on building a minimum viable product, you need to be really clear on what your value proposition is:

 Step 1: Define the customer’s problem